PeterNg2333/1155143402csci4140/README.md

 - Parts completed
   - Access control: three type of user: guest, normal **user (username & password: user01)  and **admin user (username & password: admin01)  <br />
-    1. a.
-Both normal and admin users have the ability to upload, edit photos, and view both private and public images.
+    1. Both normal and admin users have the ability to upload, edit photos, and view both private and public images.
 However, guests are only permitted to view public images.  <br />
     2. The admin user has the additional capability to initialize the entire image database system.  <br />
     3. The login, loginout and authentication system is managed by several functions including: is_auth(), csci4140_login(), csci4140_logout(), and is_admin($username), among others. <br />
     4. Both the cookies (login name and pd) and session (session id) are used to store the login status of the user